 Misconception #5: If you are single, it’s because you must be doing something wrong.

 Reality: This one might be the worst of all untrue attitudes around singleness.
 At its heart, this false assumption reveals the truth of how people view singleness.
 Just because someone is single doesn’t necessarily mean that he/she is single because he/she is doing something wrong.
 It also doesn’t mean there is necessarily “something wrong” with him/her.
 Paul wrote in 1 Corinthians 7 that he thought it was good for a person to remain single.
 So we know at least for some people, singleness can be good.
 When someone is single it’s because God has ordained it, maybe for a season or maybe for eternity.

-In a culture where half of people are pushing towards marriage and the other half is putting it off, it’s not easy to be single.
+In a culture where half of the people are pushing towards marriage and the other half are putting it off, it’s not easy to be single.
 If you have friends who are single and desire to be married, a good place to start loving them well is to listen to them.
 Honor them and their unique experience by speaking truth to them from Scripture.
 Sharing your story of finding a spouse or handling singleness can definitely be encouraging to single friends, but don’t give advice from your experience as if the outcomes you found will be true for them, too.
-To love our unmarried friends well, we need to resist the temptation to “fix” them in their singleness, but instead encourage them towards a life of pursuing the Lord and living for His glory.
+To love our unmarried friends well, we need to resist the temptation to “fix” them in their singleness, but instead encourage them towards a life of pursuing the Lord and living for his glory.